Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Problem Statement

 For example, in Fig.~\ref{fig2}, consider the unqualified path $P = \{\{A_2, B_3\}, \{B_3, A_1\}, \{A_1, B_2\}\}$.
 The nodes $A_2$ and $B_2$ are connected by the qualified edge $\{A_2, B_2\}$, which is an internal qualified edge.
 The unqualified path $P$ is the residing unqualified path of $\{A_2, B_2\}$.

 \begin{definition}[Residing Unqualified Path Distance] For an internal qualified edge $e$ and its residing unqualified path $P$, the number of edges in $P$ is called the {\em residing unqualified path distance} and is denoted as $d(e, P)$.
-If no internal qualified edge exists, $d(e, P)$ is defined as $+\infty$.
+If no residing unqualified path exists, $d(e, P)$ is defined as $+\infty$.
 Furthermore, $d \triangleq \min_{e, P} d(e, P)$. \end{definition}

 For example, in Fig.~\ref{fig2}, the residing unqualified path distance is $d=3$, corresponding to the edges $ \{A_2, B_3\}$, $\{B_3, A_1\}$, and $\{A_1, B_2\}$.

 \begin{definition}[Connected Edge Cover] Consider an internal qualified edge $e$ and a residing unqualified path $P$, with the set of nodes in $P$ denoted as $V_P \subset V$.
 A {\em connected edge cover} of $V_P$ is a set of connected\footnote{That is, any two nodes in $M$ are connected by a qualified path.} qualified edges $M \subset E$ such that each node in $V_P$ is covered by at least one edge in $M$, and $e \in M$.
 The size of the connected edge cover for $(e, P)$ is the number of edges in $M$ and is denoted as $\rho(e, P)$.
 If no such $M$ exists, then $\rho(e, P)$ is defined as $+\infty$.
 Furthermore, $\rho \triangleq \min_{e, P} \rho(e, P)$. \end{definition}